Am0rphous/Awesome/Operating Systems.md

 # Operating systems

 _Considering key questions:_
-- Supplier of distribution
+- _Supplier of distribution_
-- criticality of the target application
+- _Criticality of the target application_
-- security
+- _Security_
-- life-cycle support for your product
+- _Life-cycle support for your product_
-- Open Source community upon which it is based on
+- _Open Source community upon which it is based on_
-- Is this for an IT application?
+- _Is this for an IT application?_
-- Is this for an OT (Operational Technology) application?
+- _Is this for an OT (Operational Technology) application?_
-- How long will this system be in the field?
+- _How long will this system be in the field?_
-- ability to deliver security patches in a timely manner once systems are fielded.
+- _ability to deliver security patches in a timely manner once systems are fielded._
-- What processes and procedures are used by my supplier to cover security vulnerabilities?_
+- _What processes and procedures are used by my supplier to cover security vulnerabilities?_

 <br>